Small Area Estimation of Case Growths for Timely COVID-19 Outbreak Detection: Introduction

-Nevertheless, it remains a challenge to obtain accurate small area exponential growth rate estimates of epidemic outbreaks \citep[c.f.][]{ma2014estimating}, especially for diseases like COVID-19 where frequent policy-level (e.g., social distancing guidelines or school closures) and behavioral response changes (e.g., reduced mask use) quickly alter the disease propagation dynamics.
-In such a rapidly changing environment, it becomes a challenge to choose a fitting window size that balances the speed and accuracy tradeoff: while a longer fitting window is preferable as it reduces variance in estimation due to a larger sample size, a shorter window is appealing for early and timely detection of outbreaks while they are still in controllable stages.
+Nevertheless, it remains a challenge to obtain accurate small area exponential growth rate estimates of epidemic outbreaks \citep[c.f.][]{ma2014estimating}, especially for diseases like COVID-19 where frequent policy-level (e.g., social distancing guidelines or school closures) and behavioral response (e.g., reduced mask use) changes quickly alter the disease propagation dynamics.
+In rapidly changing environments like the COVID-19 pandemic, selecting an appropriate fitting window involves balancing two competing objectives: detection timeliness (speed) and estimation reliability (accuracy).
+The fitting window—defined as the number of days of historical data used in the estimation process—directly influences both objectives.
+A longer fitting window provides more data points, potentially improving estimation accuracy through reduced variance.
+However, it also creates a delay in detecting significant changes in transmission patterns.
+Conversely, a shorter fitting window enables more rapid detection of emerging trends, such as potential outbreaks, but may sacrifice estimation precision due to limited data.
+This tradeoff is particularly critical in outbreak surveillance, where early detection must be weighed against the reliability of the signals being detected.

 Historically, this fitting window size is treated as a hyperparameter that is either directly specified by the user \citep[c.f.][]{MEL1} or determined by cross-validation \citep[c.f.][]{chowell2007comparative} in the epidemiology literature.
-However, the constantly changing state and county level policy interventions and the public's behavioral responses have presented new challenges with regard to fitting window size selection.
-More precisely, treating fitting window size as a single hyperparameter, as in the established literature and current practice, fails to consider the heterogeneity of COVID-19 growth rates across time and space.
+However, the constantly changing policy interventions and the public's behavioral responses have presented new challenges with regard to window size selection.
+More precisely, considering the same window size at different stages of the epidemic or for different regions/counties, as is common in established literature and current practice, fails to account for temporal and spatial heterogeneity.
 These limitations call for a more adaptive approach to accurately estimate the exponential growth rates across various jurisdictions and over time at a fast pace.